 Losses.
 If a corrective distribution of an excess deferral is made in a year after the year of deferral and a net loss has been allocated to the excess deferral, report the corrective distribution amount in boxes 1 and 2a of Form 1099-R for the year of the distribution with the appropriate distribution code in box 7.
-If the excess deferrals consist of designated Roth account contributions, report the corrective distribution amount in box 1, 0 (zero) in box 2a, and the appropriate distribution code in amount of the excess deferral (unadjusted for loss) in income in the year of deferral, and they may report a loss on the tax return for the year of the corrective distribution is made.
+If the excess deferrals consist of designated Roth contributions, report the corrective distribution amount in box 1, 0 (zero) in box 2a, and the appropriate distribution code in box 7.
+However, taxpayers must include the total amount of the excess deferral (unadjusted for loss) in income in the year of deferral, and they may report a loss on the tax return for the year the corrective distribution